Paul’s Four Inheritance Warnings

 21 Submitting yourselves one to another in the fear of God.
 (Ephesians 5:1-21 KJV.)

 Those who are wed to Ephesians 1:11 meaning that we are "predestined" to an "inheritance" in heaven, interpret Paul in Ephesians 5:1-21 as merely exhorting us to 'fear' God but without any serious need to fear loss of salvation.
-That is supposedly guaranteed.
+Our salvation is supposedly guaranteed.

 But the words 'do not be deceived' in Ephesians 5:6 joined with the inheritance warning is virtually identical language to 1 Corinthians 6:9 ("do not be led astray" "deceived").
 There the joined-warning is unquestionably to "brothers" that they will be barred an inheritance of heaven for certain sins.
 Hence, there is every reason to regard Ephesians 5:1-21 has the same meaning as 1 Corinthians and Thessalonians quoted above.